PeakyHell/dotfiles/Docs/arch_install.md

 date
 ```

-Finally set the hardware clock.
+Finally sync the system time to the hardware clock.

 ```
 hwclock --systohc
 ```

-## Set the localization
+## Set the localization settings

 Set the localization by editing the file.